Ted Stevens Anchorage International Airport: International cargo hub

 Ted Stevens Anchorage International Airport is a major cargo hub.
-In 2023, it ranked as the second busiest cargo airport in the US and the world's fourth-busiest cargo airport.
+In 2023, it ranked as the busiest cargo airport in the US and the world's third-busiest cargo airport in 2025.
 Cargo airlines travelling between Asia and the contiguous US prefer to refuel in Anchorage to carry less fuel and more cargo.

-FedEx Express and UPS Airlines operate major hubs at Anchorage International for cargo heading to and from the Far East.
+FedEx Express and UPS Airlines operate major hubs at Anchorage International for cargo heading to and from Asia-Pacific.
 NWA Cargo used to operate a major hub at the airport until December 28, 2009, when it closed all operations for Northwest Cargo at all airports.
 FedEx Express is the airport's largest cargo facility and can handle as many as 13,400 packages per hour, employing more than 1,200 people and providing a full customs clearance system.
 United Parcel Service's hub handles about 5,000 parcels per hour.
-Both companies forecast a large growth in traffic over the next several years as trade with China and other Far East countries increases and plan to expand their Anchorage facilities comparatively.
+Both companies forecast a large growth in traffic over the next several years as trade with China and other East Asian countries increases and plan to expand their Anchorage facilities comparatively.
 The United States Postal Service also operates a large sectional center facility (SCF) for the 995xx ZIP Codes.
 It processes mail and parcels headed to and from all Alaska cities.

 The United States Department of Transportation allows Anchorage and other Alaskan airports to be used as a transfer point for cargo between different aircraft of the same foreign air carrier without applying for special permission, a privilege not available at airports in the contiguous US.
 In 2020, the airport applied for similar authority for passenger traffic, which would potentially allow foreign airlines to use Anchorage as a connecting hub for international passengers.
 A similar exemption was previously granted to airports in Puerto Rico.